 Other services which require translation of IPL into Imandra:

-Simulation - IPL model represents infinitely many possibilities.
+Simulation - IPL model represents infinitely many possible behaviors.
 When on-demand simulators are created, Imandra treats the model as a complex set of constraints to faithfully simulate the actual system.

 Test generation - automated state-space exploration and test case generation using Imandra's Region Decomposition.